 The net tangible book value of the Company at September 30, 1996 was approximately \$78.3 million, or \$.98 per share of Common Stock.
 After giving effect to the Reorganization and the S Corporation Distribution as if they had occurred as of September 30, 1996 and the Company's S corporation status had terminated at such date, the pro forma net tangible book value of the Company at September 30, 1996 would have been approximately \$2.1 million, or \$.03 per share of Common Stock.
-After giving effect to the sale of the 4,750,000 shares of Class A Common Stock offered by the Company hereby, and the application of the estimated net proceeds therefrom as set forth under "Use of Proceeds" (after deducting estimated offering expenses and the underwriting discount), after the purchase of the License Fee from NSI, the pro forma net tangible book value of the Company as adjusted at September 30, 1996 would have been approximately \$77.0 million, or \$.92 per share.
+After giving effect to the sale of the 4,750,000 shares of Class A Common Stock by the Company in the Offerings, the application of the estimated net proceeds therefrom as set forth under "Use of Proceeds" (after deducting estimated offering expenses and the underwriting discount), the exercise by distributors of all 1,605,000 Distributor Options to purchase shares of Class A Common Stock in the Rule 415 Offerings and the purchase of the License Fee from NSI, the pro forma net tangible book value of the Company as adjusted at September 30, 1996 would have been approximately \$86.3 million, or \$1.01 per share.
 See "The Reorganization and S Corporation Distribution" and "Use of Proceeds."
-This represents an immediate dilution of \$22.08 per share to purchasers of shares at the initial public offering price in the Offerings.
+This represents an immediate dilution of \$4.74 per share to purchasers of shares pursuant to the exercise of the Distributor Options at the Exercise Price of \$5.75 in the Rule 415 Offerings.
+Recipients of the employee stock bonus awards will not incur any dilution in connection with the Rule 415 Offerings.
 See "Risk Factors--Dilution."
 The following table illustrates the per share dilution:

-Initial public offering price per share/(1)/ Net tangible book value per share at September 30, 1996 Increase in net tangible book value per share attributable to the establishment of deferred tax assets Decrease in net tangible book value per share attributable to S Corporation Distribution and Reorganization .07 \$23.00 Adjusted net tangible book value per share before the Offerings .03 1.19 (.30) Net tangible book value, as further adjusted, per share after the Offerings Dilution per share to purchasers of shares in the Offerings .92 \$22.08 =====
+Exercise Price for the Distributor Options Net tangible book value per share at September 30, 1996 Increase in net tangible book value per share attributable to the establishment of deferred tax assets Decrease in net tangible book value per share attributable to S Corporation Distribution and Reorganization \$ .98 .07 (1.02) \$5.75 Adjusted net tangible book value per share before the Offerings .03 1.19 .09 Net tangible book value, as further adjusted, per share after the Offerings and the Rule 415 Offerings 1.01 Dilution per share to individuals exercising Distributor Options in the Rule 415 Offerings \$4.74